 - A bit less than 2% of door knocks convert to a new customer (source).

-If we take a look at my article about different real estate marketing prospecting conversion rates and make a comparison, door knocking looks quite good.
+If we look at my article about different real estate marketing prospecting conversion rates and make a comparison, door knocking looks quite good.

 For example, cold calling has a 2% conversion rate, which means that door knocking can have a 10 times higher one with 20%.

-Let’s also calculate for a second the cost per acquisition (CPA).
+Let’s also calculate the cost per acquisition (CPA) for a second.